 - What triggers an audit

 - How to fail an audit

 - Examples of documentation mistakes that can be seen as insurance fraud

 - Are paper notes OK?
 To EHR or not?

 - Basic Do’s and Don’ts

 There are a variety of reputable websites regarding best practice standards for documenting medical necessity.
 A few select sites include: Association for Behavioral Health Care; Massachusetts Standardized Documentation Project http://bit.ly/2NdzDET; Medical Documentation for Behavioral Health Practitioners 2015 at https://go.cms.gov/2EkA9OV; and a specific social work resource book Sidell, Nancy L. Social Work Documentation; a Guide to Strengthening Your Case Recording, NASW Press, Washington, DC, 2011. & revised edition, 2015 http://bit.ly/2Eh5yBt

-social workers, psychologists, marriage and facility therapists, mental health counselors, creative arts therapists, addictions professionals, and other interested human service staff.
+social workers, psychologists, marriage and family therapists, mental health counselors, creative arts therapists, addictions professionals, and other interested human service staff.